matchday-ai/.github/profile/README.md

 Artificial Intelligence to automatically mine deep data from sports videos in real time.

-We are a team of hardcore computer vision engineers and at Matchday.ai we are combing our love for sports and tech to create state of the art visual tracking systems for multiple sports.
+We are a team of hardcore computer vision engineers and software development engineers, at Matchday.ai we are combing our love for sports and tech to create state of the art visual tracking systems for multiple sports.
 We are already working with some of the biggest name